• Skip to primary navigation

 Instructions

-• Continuing on sauté setting – add onions, carrots, garlic, celery, mushrooms, thyme, Worcestershire sauce, and bay leaves.
-Cook for about 5 minutes, stirring frequently, making sure to scrape up any bits on bottom.
+• Still on “Sauté” mode, add onions, carrots, garlic, celery, mushrooms, thyme, Worcestershire sauce, and bay leaves.
+Cook for about 5 minutes, stirring often to scrape up the browned bits from the bottom.

 Video